salaboy/platforms-on-k8s/chapter-5/README.md

 my-db-sql-postgresql-0           1/1     Running   0          104s
 ```

-And there should be 4 Kubernetes Secrets (two for our two helm releases and two containing the credentials to connect to the newly created instances):
+There should be 4 Kubernetes Secrets (two for our two helm releases and two containing the credentials to connect to the newly created instances):

 ```shell
 > kubectl get secret